Skip to content

 Manila

 A trip to Manila is an adventure of a lifetime.
-To make the most of your visit, consider these practical travel tips so you can have a more enjoyable and hassle-free experience.
+To make the most of your visit, consider these practical travel tips.

 • The Philippine Peso (PHP) is the country’s official currency.
-Credit cards are commonly accepted in major establishments, but carrying some cash for smaller shops and local markets is a good idea.
+Credit cards are commonly accepted in major establishments, but it is a good idea to carry some cash for smaller shops and local markets.

 • The official languages are Filipino (Tagalog) and English.
 English is widely spoken and understood, making it relatively easy for English-speaking travellers to get around.

-• The Philippines operates on Philippine Time (PHT), which is 8 hours ahead of Coordinated Universal Time (UTC+8).
+• The Philippines operates on Philippine Time (PHT), 8 hours ahead of Coordinated Universal Time (UTC+8).

 • Manila has a mix of transportation options, including taxis, rideshares like Grab, jeepneys (local minibuses), and the LRT (Light Rail Transit) and MRT (Metro Rail Transit) systems.
 Traffic can be heavy, so plan your routes accordingly.